Economic Development & Business Resources

 This intersection serves as the City’s industrial and manufacturing corridor and is home to the following businesses:

-All three industrial anchor businesses have grown significantly over the past five years.
+Both industrial anchor businesses have grown significantly over the past five years.

 Also home to Glengate Shopping Center (anchored by Dollar General, Anthony’s Place Restaurant, Lounge 360), Greenmont Veterinary Hospital, Dog Tropolis, and many more businesses.